ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-button-hld.md

 _Props/Attrs_

 -   `button-text`: string - Text displayed on the button.
-If `content-hidden` is set, the text is hidden, but still serves as the accessible name of the button.
+If `text-hidden` is set, the text is hidden, but still serves as the accessible name of the button.
 -   `button-title`: string - Text used for the `title` (tooltip) of the button.
-If `content-hidden` is set, then this should typically have the same value as `button-text`.
+For an icon-only button (i.e. `text-hidden` is set), this should typically have the same value as `button-text`.
+-   `icon`: string - Tag name of the Nimble icon to render on the button.
--   `content-hidden`: boolean - When set, the button text and end slot are hidden, leaving only the start slot visible.
+-   `text-hidden`: boolean - When set, the button is styled such that only the icon is visible.
--   `hide-unless-focused`: boolean - When set, cells render as empty except when the cell is hovered, focused, or the containing row is focused.
-Used to reduce visual clutter in the table. _[QUESTION: Should this be the default behavior?]_

 _Content_

 -   default slot - Column label (icon and/or text)
--   `start` slot - Icon to render in the `start` slot of each button
--   `end` slot - Icon to render in the `end` slot of each button

 _Events_